sighjs/sigh/README.md

 pipelines.explicit.mocha = [ mocha({ files: 'lib/test/*.spec.js' }) ]
 ```

-This also shows that `pipeline` operations allow you to send events into another pipeline in additon to receiving events.
+This also shows that `pipeline` operations forward pipeline events to the named pipelines in addition to receiving events from them.

 # Writing sigh plugins